Our Mission: A transformative, collaborative community empowering Life Science educators to drive innovation in STEM education.

 We are a community of scientists, educators, and learners of all ages who are interested in supporting biology education that reflects realistic scientific practices.
 BioQUEST has a 30+ year history of educational innovation emphasizing effective uses of inquiry, technology, and participatory models of curriculum development.

-The BioQUEST Curriculum Consortium actively supports undergraduate biology education through the collaborative development of open curricula in which students pose problems, solve problems, and engage in peer review.
+The BioQUEST Curriculum Consortium, a 501(c)3 nonprofit organization, actively supports undergraduate biology education through the collaborative development of open curricula in which students pose problems, solve problems, and engage in peer review.

 Our efforts in science education build on our commitment to engaging learners in a full spectrum of biological inquiry from problem posing, to problem solving and peer persuasion.
 Learn more about this 3P's Approach.